CoderSherlock/CoderSherlock.github.io/_posts/2024-04-11-inotify-watcher-leaks-in-kubelet.md

 258855	/etc/srv/kubernetes/pki/ca-certificates.crt
 ```

-Put all processes above into one single script, I can retrieve all target files, that would help to understand if there's a real leakage.
+Put all processes above into one single script(please see the [updated version in the appendix](#updated-script-to-get-inotify-watchers-initiated-by-kubelet)), I can retrieve all target files, that would help to understand if there's a real leakage.
 Also, I count the unique inode amount, this could also help to know which inode are monitored multiple times.

 ```bash
 cat << EOF | sudo tee -a test.sh